gricoj/Py-Mangasee-HTML-Scraping/README.md

     return tdelta
 ```
 #### getAllChapters
-All chapters are listed in a list and all have the [*list-group-item*](https://github.com/gricoj/Py-Mangasee-HTML-Scraping#chapter-entries) attribute.
-This time we do not use *first=True* when using the *find* method.
-Doing so allows us to get all instances of the *list-group-item* attribute, which means we have all the chapters.
-We then iterate through the chapters and store each chapters' information (similarly to the *getLatestChapter* function) into a list, and then return the list.
+Since each chapter entry has the [*list-group-item*](https://github.com/gricoj/Py-Mangasee-HTML-Scraping#chapter-entries) attribute we use the *find* (without the *first=True* argument) method to create a list of all chapters html objects.
+We then iterate through the list of chapters and store each chapters' information (repeating the same process as the *getLatestChapter* function) into a list, and then return that list.
 ```python
 def getAllChapters(Manga_URL):
     session = HTMLSession()